wbryceangell/AnnotatedJS/README.md

 }
 ```

-The `Controller` annotation represents a specific API entrypoint.
+`@Controller` represents a specific API entrypoint.
 It expects the API path as a parameter.

 The HTTP method annotations `@Get`, `@Put`, `@Post`, `@Patch`, `@Delete` take the API endpoint path as an optional paramater.